 - Environmental sustainability balances nature’s intrinsic and instrumental values.

 The primary ethical challenge we face in protecting and improving Earth’s biodiversity is human disregard for the intrinsic value of biodiversity.
 As you learned in the science section, biodiversity is essential to the well-being of Earth’s inhabitants and is the manifestation our planet’s incredible variety.
 These characteristics help us understand and respect the intrinsic value of biodiversity.

-One small-scale Brazilian farmer clearing trees out of the Amazon to cultivate a bit more land is a slight intrusion on biodiversity.
-However, add up the deforestation of all the (mostly large-scale) farming operations in Brazil for the period August 2017-July 2018 and you arrive at 7,900 square kilometers (3,050 square miles) of cleared rainforest.
-That is not a slight intrusion on biodiversity.
-This is a destruction of biodiversity.
-Such 'utilization' is far from the morally correct understanding of biodiversity's instrumental value.
+One small-scale Brazilian farmer clearing trees out of the Amazon to cultivate a bit more land is only a slight intrusion on biodiversity.
+However, add up the deforestation of all the (mostly large-scale) farming operations in Brazil for the period August 2017-July 2018 and you arrive at 7,900 square kilometers (3,050 square miles) of cleared rainforest.1 That is a significant destruction of biodiversity, a 'utilization' of natural resources that violates a morally correct understanding of instrumental value.

 This is not to say that using land is always unethical.
 In fact, putting the instrumental value of land to use is essential for the well-being of life.
 Without using land, Earth’s plant, insect, animal, and human populations would cease to exist.
 Biodiversity enables the land to deliver the provisioning, supporting, cultural, and regulating services needed for life on Earth.